maximilianone/Tutorials/tutorials/iot-edge-extension-helm/iot-edge-extension-helm.md

 description: Configure, compile an Helm solution and deploy it in Extensions UI; create a new service version.
 auto_validation: true
 time: 20
+tags: [ tutorial>advanced ]
 primary_tag: topic>internet-of-things
-tags: [ tutorial>advanced, software-product-function>sap-btp-cockpit, software-product>sap-business-technology-platform, software-product>sap-btp, software-product>sap-btp--cloud-foundry-environment, tutorial>license ]

 ---

 ## Prerequisites

  -   You have licensed SAP Internet of Things (with the new capacity unit based licensing introduced in August 2020, your company has a Cloud Platform Enterprise Agreement or Pay-As-You-Go for SAP BTP and you have subscribed to the `oneproduct` service plan)
- -   You have setup the subscription for SAP IoT in your global account in a tenant (e.g. in the DEV tenant, the guide for the basic setup is at.
+ -   You have setup the subscription for SAP IoT in your global account in a tenant (e.g. in the DEV tenant, the guide for the basic setup is at [Get Started with Your SAP IoT Account](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/bfe6a46a13d14222949072bf330ff2f4.html) ).
- - You have knowledge how to  in the SAP Business Technology Platform
+ - You have knowledge how to [manage users](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/a3bc7e863ac54c23ab856863b681c9f8.html) and [role collections](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html) in the SAP Business Technology Platform
- - Your SAP User has at a minimum the `iot_role_collection` created during onboarding of your tenant and the associated roles (see ) and all the required roles for the SAP Internet of Things Edge feature, see
+ - Your SAP User has at a minimum the `iot_role_collection` created during onboarding of your tenant and the associated roles (see [SAP Help on Providing Authorizations in](https://help.sap.com/viewer/195126f4601945cba0886cbbcbf3d364/latest/en-US/2810dd61e0a8446d839c936f341ec46d.html) ) and all the required roles for the SAP Internet of Things Edge feature, see [Configure Role Collections for Users](https://help.sap.com/viewer/247022ddd1744053af376344471c0821/2109b/en-US/7e0ddf3d1ef24a42b68cd75fc526302c.html#5f0427eab54d467bb18871ce0d41e862.html)
- -   You have knowledge on the containerisation, i.e.
+ -   You have knowledge on the containerisation, i.e. [Docker](https://docker.io)
- -   You have knowledge on the Helm () package manager, and the runtime installed
+ -   You have knowledge on the Helm (https://helm.sh) package manager, and the runtime installed

 ## Details
 ### You will learn